-- APA's control and accountability systems and reviewing reporting under those systems; - a system for identifying, assessing, monitoring and managing risk throughout the APA; - systems of internal compliance, risk management and control, and systems of legal compliance that govern the APA's operations; and - written policies, codes and procedures governing compliance, risk oversight and management.
+- APA's control and accountability systems and reviewing reporting under those systems; - a system for identifying, assessing, monitoring, and managing risk throughout the APA; - systems of internal compliance, risk management and control, and systems of legal compliance that govern the APA's operations; and - written policies, codes and procedures governing compliance, risk oversight and management. - the Risk Appetite statement for the APA

-6 Role and responsibilities of Chairperson, National President, CEO and Company Secretary
+6 Role and responsibilities of the Chair, National President, Vice President, CEO and Company Secretary

-6.1 Chairperson
+6.1 Chair

-The Chairperson is a non-executive member Director appointed by the Board.
-The Chairperson is responsible for:
+The Chair is a non-executive member Director appointed by the Board.
+The Chair is responsible for:

-- leading the Board in reviewing and discussing Board matters; - chairing the Board meetings and the Annual General Meeting; - managing the efficient organisation and conduct of the Board's function; - briefing all Director's in relation to issues arising at Board meetings; - facilitating the effective contribution by all Directors and monitoring Board performance; - overseeing that membership of the Board is skilled and appropriate for the APA's needs; - promoting constructive relations between Board members and between Board and Management; - reviewing corporate governance matters with the Company Secretary and reporting on those matters to the Board; - overseeing the implementation of policies and procedures to renew the composition of the Board; and - overseeing the implementation of policies and procedures to annually review Board performance.
+- leading the Board in reviewing and discussing Board matters; - chairing the Board meetings and the Annual General Meeting; - managing the efficient organisation and conduct of the Board's function; - briefing all Director's in relation to issues arising at Board meetings; - facilitating the effective contribution by all Directors and monitoring Board performance; - overseeing that membership of the Board is skilled and appropriate for the APA's needs;

+- promoting constructive relations between Board members and between Board and Management; - overseeing corporate governance matters with the Company Secretary and reporting on those matters to the Board; - in consultation with the National President to work with the Chair of the National Advisory Council in the formulation of NAC meeting agendas; - overseeing the implementation of policies and procedures to renew the composition of the Board; and - overseeing the implementation of policies and procedures to annually review Board performance.